![]() IMG_2243 | ![]() IMG-20160405-WA0012 |

 Jasmin Yahné

-Jasmin Yahné School of Dance is managed by founder and artistic director, Ms. Jasmin Yahné, who has been dancing for over 20 years and teaching dance for more than seven years.
-“Jasmin came out of the womb dancing,” states her family.
-Beginning at the age of three, Jasmin Yahné trained at Simons and Le’Cole de Jouettes.
-She furthered her dance education at The Philadelphia School of Dance Arts where she received extensive dance training in ballet, modern, jazz, pointe, tap, hip-hop, and African dance.
-As an adolescent, Jasmin Yahné studied dance at The Philadelphia High School for Creative and Performing Arts under the direction of LaDeva Davis, as a dance major and Senior Dance Captain of the dance department.
-Later, she received a Bachelors of Science degree in Elementary Education with a minor in Dance Performance, from West Chester University (WCU).
-While attending college, Jasmin Yahné also served as a dancer and choreographer of West Chester’s University Dance Company and as dance captain for the Black Student Union’s hip-hop dance team, Addictive.
+Jasmin Yahné School of Dance (JYSD) is managed by CEO and artistic director, Mrs. Jasmin Yahné, who has been dancing for over 30 years and teaching dance for more than fifteen years.
+Jasmin is an alumna of The Philadelphia High School for Creative and Performing Arts (CAPA) under the direction of LaDeva Davis, where she served as a dance major and Senior Dance Captain of the dance department.
+She also received a Bachelors of Science degree in Elementary Education with a minor in Dance Performance, from West Chester University (WCU), where she was a dancer and choreographer of West Chester’s University Dance Company and a dance captain for the Black Student Union’s hip-hop dance team, Addictive.